Nature in the raw

 See migrating swans and dancing cranes

 Also in winter, take the Mashu National Highway to Kawayu Onsen, where you can see the migrating whooper swans on frozen Lake Kussharo and Lake Mashu .
-Continue further into Akan-Mashu National Park or head south to see the gathering of hundreds of Japanese red-crowned cranes in Kushiro Marsh.
+Continue on to Akan-Mashu National Park or head south to Kushiro Marsh to see more red-crowned cranes.

 Whale watch and watch out for bears

 In the warmer months, fly to Memanbetsu or Nakashibetsu and take a tour of Shiretoko National Park .
-Jump on a cruise from Utoro or Rausu for the best views of Japan's great untouched wilderness, and spot bears on the beach or diving sperm whales.
+Jump on a cruise from Utoro or Rausu for the best views of Japan's great untouched wilderness, and spot bears on the beach or sperm whales diving in the sea.

 Soak in the water and the scenery